PuruVJ/puruvjdev4/src/blog/forking-and-fixing-traverse.md

 > Source: [@passle\_](https://x.com/passle_/status/1810805530706792930)

 First graph is 0.6.8, second is 0.6.9.
-Just look at that graph, its horrifying.
+Just look at that graph, its scary.
 And what's messed up more, is that some dependencies are included multiple times.
 Let's take a dependency A. it links to B, C, D. Now, B links to E, F, G. But, F links back to A now.
 F which is a transitive dependency of A, links back to A, it requires A. What the hell!!
-That's called a circular dependency.It's not necessarily a bad thing always, but here it's happening multiple times, and because of the nature of publishing, it might be possible that your node modules are actually ending up with multiple version of the same dependency, which itself has dependency on the same things, and the cycle continues.
+That's called a circular dependency.
+It's not necessarily a bad thing, but here it's happening multiple times, and because of the nature of publishing, it might be possible that your node modules are actually ending up with multiple version of the same dependency, which itself has dependency on the same things, and the cycle continues.
 Downloading this package one time causes 100s of downloads.
 1 package causing 100s of downloads.
 It's freaking insane.

-# It gets worse...
+# Deeper issue

-Go to https://github.com/ljharb/js-traverse/blob/0f1e6f126a3d847864d3a80fc8227a2bb1f97c78/index.js, hit `CMD + F` and search for `TODO:`.
-What you will see will horrify you.
+Go to [index.js](https://github.com/ljharb/js-traverse/blob/0f1e6f126a3d847864d3a80fc8227a2bb1f97c78/index.js), hit `CMD + F` and search for `TODO:`.
+What you will see will scare you.

-> God bless Github, the link above will always work unless the entire repo is deleted.

 The comments are scattered through, so I'll just copy and consolidate all the lines here for you to see: